BackendExpert/automate-backend-fullstack/README.md

 - - Default Value: Optional default value for the field (leave blank if not required).

 - After Model Create then you can create Controller
-- - after creating of model it automatically ask to create Controller using given name for model
+- - after creating of model it automatically ask to create Controller and Route using given name for model

 ## Example